daltoniam/Starscream/README.md

 Starscream is a conforming WebSocket ([RFC 6455](http://tools.ietf.org/html/rfc6455)) client library in Swift for iOS and OSX.

-It's Objective-C counter part can be found here: [Jetfire](https://github.com/acmacalister/jetfire)
+Its Objective-C counterpart can be found here: [Jetfire](https://github.com/acmacalister/jetfire)

 ## Features